Kazualkun/Kazualkun/README.md

 - 🌱 I’m currently learning **CSS, HTML, PHP, SQL, Python, Fluttler, Dart and Design**

 - Problems with your PC?
-I can fix it, I have Hardware skills too.
+I can fix it, I have Hardware skills too;

-- 👨‍💻 All of my projects are available at (https://github.com/Kazualkun?tab=repositories)](https://github.com/Kazualkun?tab=repositories)
+- 👨‍💻 All of my projects are available at my repositories;

-- 📫 How to reach me **ikazualtwitch@gmail.com**
+- 📫 How to reach me **ikazualtwitch@gmail.com**;

-- 📄 Know about my experiences [https://github.com/Kazualkun/Resume.git](https://github.com/Kazualkun/Resume.git)
+- 📄 Know about my experiences on my Linkedin;

-- Working on "Hospital São Francisco São Roque"
+- Working on "Hospital São Francisco São Roque" as System Anlyst;

 <h3 align="left">Connect with me:</h3>
 <p align="left">